 even amongst the same states there are many differences. one such state is andhra pradesh. and it has both the andhra cuisine and the hyderabadi cuisine and they both are very different from each other. thanks to the nizams of hyderabad who have invented this rich cuisine – the hyderabadi cuisine is very popular in india as well as outside india too.

 some of the vegetarian gems from the hyderabadi cuisine are kacchi hyderabadi veg biryani, mirch ka salan, bagara rice, khatti dal, veg haleem, zaffrani pulao, hyderabadi veg biryani and of course bagara baingan.

 the faded memory of learning to make bagara baingan in my home science course days – is just that – faded. i had forgotten the existence of this recipe till a few years back one of my hyderabadi office colleagues told me about the recipe – again it disappeared into oblivion.

 the bagara baingan recipe came to my head after a long long gap, when i had some fresh small aubergines (baingans) with me and did not know which style to cook it. the punjabi way or the goan way.

 finally a book came to my help and i adapted this recipe from the book. chandra padmanabhan’s book simply south: traditional vegetarian cooking has many good recipes. varieties of south indian sambar, rasam and vegetable & rice recipes. it also covers our regulars – idlis, dosas and chutneys plus some south indian snacks and sweets. a few recipes i tried from this book and they were very good.

-the bagara baingan recipe was very good and came out very well. bagara baingan goes well with rotis or rice. this hyderabadi baingan recipe and the goan/konkani aubergine recipe has 3 of my favorite ingredients in them: coconut, sesame seeds, peanuts.
+the bagara baingan recipe was very good and came out very well. bagara baingan goes well with biryani or rotis or rice. this hyderabadi baingan recipe and the goan/konkani aubergine recipe has 3 of my favorite ingredients in them: coconut, sesame seeds, peanuts.

 bagara baingan recipe card below: